Why hire an educational consultant?

-Yes, I work with students who hope to play a sport collegiately.
-My daughter was a recruited Division I athlete, so I am familiar with the athletic recruiting process.
-I ensure students are registered with NCAA and meeting all requirements.
-I also provide students the tools to get noticed by coaches.
+Yes, Michelle works with student-athletes who have the desire to play a collegiate sport.
+Her daughter was a recruited Division I athlete, so she is familiar with the athletic recruiting process.
+She ensures that students are registered with NCAA, meeting all requirements, and provides students with the tools to get noticed by coaches.

 Do you work with visual or performing art students that need to submit a portfolio?

-Yes, I advise students on the aspects and expectations of a portfolio or audition.
-I work with students to ensure they are meeting the deadlines (which often differ from traditional application deadlines) and requirements of each college.
-I suggest that students who plan to major in this area start as early as possible in the college planning process, as application deadlines are usually due in the fall of their senior year.
+Yes, we advise students on the aspects and expectations of a portfolio or audition.
+We work with students to ensure they are meeting the deadlines (which often differ from traditional application deadlines) and requirements of each college.
+We suggest that students who plan to major in this area start as early as possible in the college planning process, as application deadlines are usually due in the fall of their senior year.

 How often and where do you meet with students?

 How often depends on when a student starts the college planning process.
-My services are individualized so I structure meetings as often as necessary to ensure that students are completing the necessary requirements.
-During the application season, I meet with seniors every week or every other week.
-I also supplement with emails, phone calls, and texts in-between meetings.
-I meet with students at my office in Westlake Village, CA or schedule remote appointments for out of area students.
+Our services are individualized, so we schedule appointments as often as necessary to ensure that students are completing the necessary requirements.
+During the application season, we typically meet with seniors biweekly.
+We also supplement meetings with essay and application workshops, emails, phone calls, and texts.
+We meet with students at our Thousand Oaks office or schedule remote appointments.

 Do you work with students out of the Southern California area?

 Absolutely!
-Technology is great and allows me to meet with students from all over the country.
-We schedule remote meetings as well as communicate via phone, email and Google Docs
+Technology is great and allows us to meet with students from all over the country.
+We schedule remote meetings as well as communicate via phone, email and Google Docs.

 Do you meet with parents as well?

-Yes, college planning is a family decision, and I encourage parents to reach out to me with questions and concerns.
-We can either meet in person or speak via phone, email or text.
+Yes, college planning is a family decision, and we encourage parents to reach out to us with questions and concerns.
+We can either meet in person or speak via phone, email, or text.

 Do you help students with scholarships?